babar-raza/package-descriptions/groupdocs.cloud/nuget/GroupDocs.Watermark Cloud SDK for .NET.md

 - Search for the collection of image or text-based watermarks inside a document.
 - Edit properties of the existing editable watermarks.
 - Remove watermarks from specific pages or remove specific watermarks from the document.

+## New features in Version 19.12.0

+- This is the first release of a completely new version of the GroupDocs.Watermark.Cloud API.

+For the detailed notes, please visit [GroupDocs.Watermark Cloud 19.12 Release Notes](https://wiki.groupdocs.cloud/watermarkcloud/release-notes/release-notes-2019/groupdocs-watermark-cloud-19-12/).

 ## Supported File Formats